RootOfInfinity/rquiz/README.md

 Things I need to do:
 * seperate "multiple choice" and "typing" questions into functions so I can make them combine together in cool ways
-* add cool command line ablitity to select a file to use instead of doing it from "tests/quiz1.json"
+* add cool command line ablilty to select a file to use instead of doing it from "tests/quiz1.json"